Carpentry Services by Vetted, Insured Local Carpenters

 What does a carpenter do?

-Carpenters work with timber and wood-based materials to build, fit, and repair structural and decorative elements of a home.
-The trade splits broadly into first-fix carpentry (structural — floor joists, roof timbers, partition walls, door linings before plastering) and second-fix carpentry (finishing — skirting boards, architraves, doors, staircases, fitted furniture, kitchen and wardrobe carcassing).
+Carpenters work with timber and wood-based materials to build, fit, and repair the structural and decorative elements of a home.
+Carpentry services split broadly into first-fix work (structural — floor joists, roof timbers, partition walls, and door linings fitted before plastering) and second-fix work (finishing — skirting boards, architraves, internal doors, staircases, fitted furniture, and kitchen and wardrobe carcassing).
+First-fix happens while a house is still a shell; second-fix is the visible woodwork you live with every day, so accuracy and finish matter most.

-Most residential Irish carpentry work is second-fix: hanging internal doors, fitting skirting and architrave, building fitted wardrobes and shelving, putting up kitchen units, repairing or replacing staircases, and adding decorative features like wood panelling.
-A skilled carpenter brings their own tools and adapts on-site to old houses where nothing is square.
+Most residential carpentry in Ireland is second-fix: hanging internal doors, fitting skirting and architrave, building fitted wardrobes and shelving, putting up kitchen units, repairing or replacing staircases, and adding decorative features like wood panelling.
+Outdoors, the same skills cover decking and pergola builds.
+A skilled carpenter brings their own tools and adapts on-site to old houses where nothing is square — scribing, packing, and shimming so joints look tight.
 Pricing is usually quoted by job rather than hourly for clean, predictable scopes; day rates apply for ongoing or open-ended work.
+Whatever the job, insist on an itemised quote that separates labour from materials before work starts.

 Common carpenter services